 Alternatively book your taxi at the taxi counter in the airport instead of flagging one down outside Arrivals.
-NEVER use gypsy taxis, and never accept additional passengers unknown to you.
+NEVER use illegal taxi cabs, and never accept additional passengers unknown to you.

 Learn the local traffic rules.
 Self-driving in many developing countries should be avoided as the foreign driver often will be considered the guilty part, and even a minor accident can lead to instant reprisals and/or long legal cases.